XXRadeonXFX/trivy-grafana-ai-alert/README.md

   - Now we have 2 dashboards `Trivy Project Security Dashboard` and `Build Dashboard`
   - The build dashboard is linked from the `Trivy Project Security Dashboard`
   > ![Verify Build Dashboard Linking](output/grafana-both-dashboard.png)

-## Contributing
-Guidelines for contributing to the project.

-## License
-License type and link (if applicable).

-## Acknowledgements
-Credits to tools, libraries, and references used in the project.